silentbicycle/theft/doc/glossary.md

 ## run

-A group of trials (typically 100), checking a property test function with a variety of input instances.
+A batch of trials (typically 100), checking a property test function with a variety of input instances.

 ## seed